Chicago Children’s Theatre Brings a Classic Kids’ Book to Life with Go Dog Go! Ve Perro ¡Ve!

 Concessions and Merch

-The lobby has concessions for sale – (coffee, juice, water, and snacks).
-They also offer production related books, toys, photo opportunities and merchandise.
+The lobby has light concessions for sale (coffee, juice, water and light snacks).
+They also offer production related books.

 Pre-show Entertainment

 Chicago Children’s Theatre always has engaging and age appropriate show related activities and games for your kids to enjoy, no matter what show you attend.
-They encourage families to arrive early to take advantage of pre-show experiences in the lobby.
+They encourage families to arrive when the doors open to take advantage of pre-show experiences in the lobby.
+We colored Go Dog Go pictures, learned some Spanish before the show, and made small crafts.

 Seating

-For A Year with Frog and Toad, the theater is “in the round,” and the actors do a fabulous job of facing all sides of the stage.
-For those needing additional leg room or more back support, chairs are available.
-Let a staff member know upon arrival if you would like a chair to sit in.
+For Go Dog Go!
+Ve Perro ¡Ve!’ the couch-like seating was arranged into 3 rows in front of the stage.
+There were literally no bad seats in the house, everyone had a great view.
+For those needing additional leg room or more back support, standard chairs are available along the back row.
+Let a staff member know upon arrival if you would like a backed chair to sit in.

-Because the seating is general admission, you should arrive inside early to get settled in your spot.
+Because the seating is general admission, you should go inside early when they open the house in order to get settled in the spot of your choice.
 Late seating is available at the discretion of the House Manager.
 If you must enter after the performance has begun, your party may not be able to sit together.

 Performance Length